 Summaries are created and viewed within a framework matrix, but each summary is stored separately in your project.
 If you delete the framework matrix, the summaries you created within the matrix are not deleted.

-Each summary is associated with the intersection of a row and column node (the case node and the theme node).
+Each summary is associated with the intersection of a case and code.

-- The summary can appear in more than one framework matrix—the summary will be displayed in any framework matrix that includes its row and column nodes.
+- The summary can appear in more than one framework matrix—the summary will be displayed in any framework matrix that includes its row and column codes.

-- If you delete one or both of the nodes, then the summary is also deleted from your project.
+- If you delete one or both of the codes, then the summary is also deleted from your project.

-- If you copy one or both of the nodes, then the summary is also copied with the newly created nodes.
+- If you copy one or both of the codes, then the summary is also copied with the newly created codes.

-- If you merge two nodes together, their summaries are also merged.
+- If you merge two codes together, their summaries are also merged.

-If you want to identify the nodes in your project that have associated summaries, you can use Advanced Find.
-If you want to view the summaries, you will need to create a framework matrix that includes these nodes.
+If you want to identify the codes in your project that have associated summaries, you can use Advanced Find.
+If you want to view the summaries, you will need to create a framework matrix that includes these codes.

 A summary link provides a connection between content in the summary and the related content in the associated view.

-By default, the associated view displays files that have been coded to your case nodes.
+By default, the associated view displays files that have been coded to your cases.
 If you have already created the summary, you can select content in the summary and the associated view and link them:

 - In the associated view on the right, select the content that you want to summarize and link